codebyrpp/PRScout/README.md

 ## Motivation 💡

-I've found that managing pull requests efficiently is crucial for my own productivity and collaboration with others on GitHub.
-That's why I'm working on this personal project - to create a tool that provides real-time, actionable notifications for pull requests assigned to me, with organization features inspired by Arc Live Folders, and seamless integration with my browser's bookmarks.
+I've found that managing pull requests efficiently is important for my own productivity and collaboration with others on GitHub.
+That's why I'm working on this personal project - to create a tool that provides actionable notifications for pull requests, with organization features inspired by Arc Live Folders, and seamless integration with my browser's bookmarks.

 ## Overview 📖

 PRScout is a browser extension for Chrome and Firefox browsers that I built to solve my own workflow challenges.
-It notifies you in real-time when a pull request is assigned to you, and helps you organize, track, and manage your PRs directly from your browser.
+It notifies you when a pull request is assigned to you, and helps you organize, track, and manage your PRs directly from your browser.

 ## Features 🚀

-- **Real-time Notifications**: Get notified when PRs are assigned to you
+- **Notifications**: Get notified when PRs are assigned to you
 - **Multi-category PR Management**: View PRs assigned to you, created by you, requesting your review, and mentioning you
 - **Smart Bookmarks Integration**: Automatic bookmark creation/removal in a dedicated folder
 - **Theme Support**: Light, dark, and system preference themes
-- **Cross-browser Compatibility**: Works on Chrome, Firefox, and other Chromium-based browsers
+- **Cross-browser Compatibility**: Works on Chrome, Firefox, and other Chromium and Firefox-based browsers
 - **Configurable Polling**: Adjust notification frequency to your needs

 ## Installation 📦